St Margaret's School, Edinburgh

-St. Margaret's School was an independent school in the Newington area of Edinburgh, Scotland.
+St. Margaret's School was a private school in the Newington area of Edinburgh, Scotland.
 The curriculum was based on the Scottish education system.
 The school was one of three all-girls, private, fee-paying schools based in the Edinburgh district.
 The school was a primarily a day-school, but did offer boarding to cater for students staying away from home.

 History

 Foundation and early years: 1890–1897

 St. Margaret's was founded in 1890 by James Buchanan.
 Buchanan housed his fledgling school in two identical specifically designed buildings, one on East Suffolk Road in Newington, the other on Egypt Terrace (now part of Cluny Drive) in Morningside.
 The total cost of both buildings was £6,000.
 This equates to about £54,000 in today's money.
 The school was named after Saint Margaret of Scotland.

 Buchanan initially named his new school The Queen Margaret College for Young Ladies.
 The inclusion of the word College in the name was to emphasise that secondary education was available.
 Prior to the school's opening on 1 October 1890, Buchanan had placed daily adverts in The Scotsman; giving out handbills to local businesses and creating a prospectus for parents.
 The result of this work was an opening roll of over 200.

 Though the two schools were separate in some respects (each had its own headmistress), girls and staff knew each other well and often commuted between the two campuses.
 Buchanan was Principal of both schools and taught English.